Skip to main content

 Laptop Collection 2020

-I've owned numerous laptops over the years and have settled on a small fleet of three (3) machines:
+Over the years, I have owned numerous laptops and have settled on a small fleet of three machines:

-Intel did good with the release of this 4th generation processor.
-While the i3 is meant to be an entry-level and basic CPU, it works perfectly for Linux and most of my computing needs (excluding gaming).
+Intel did well with the release of this 4th generation processor.
+While the i3 is designed as an entry-level and basic CPU, it works perfectly for Linux and most of my computing needs, excluding gaming.

-The best part it draws very little power and was one of the main reasons I dumped most of my older laptops that ran Core 2 Duo's and older.
-I'm still impressed at how many people still hang onto their 4th gen i3 and they sell for a decent price on eBay (my HP i3 model goes for about $200!)
+One of the best features is its low power consumption, which was a significant reason I decided to replace most of my older laptops that ran Core 2 Duos and older processors.
+I am still impressed at how many people continue to use their 4th gen i3 processors, which sell for a decent price on eBay (my HP i3 model goes for about $200).

-The i7 is awesome, but if you are going to buy one you should get it paired with an SSD and GPU.
-In hindsight, I had this as options, but opted for the lower price configuration.
-I regret that and partially making up for it by upgrading to an SSD.
+The i7 is an excellent processor, but if you plan to buy one, ensure it is paired with an SSD and a GPU.
+In hindsight, I had these options but opted for a lower-priced configuration.
+I regret this decision and am partially making up for it by upgrading to an SSD.

-I foresee the i7 lasting me at least a decade and maybe even two decades!
-By then it'll be such a dinosaur compared to whatever is available in the year 2036.
+I foresee the i7 lasting me at least a decade, if not two.
+By then, it will be considered a dinosaur compared to whatever technology is available in 2036.

-I'm leaning towards finally dumping the old Compaq Core 2 Duo, if and when I get a gaming laptop (evaluating the HP Pavilion series and possibly a mid-tier i5-9300H with 256 GB SSD and GTX1050 GPU)...but still need to do my homework and better understand my options.
-For technology, its okay to wait as better deals almost always happen the longer you wait; and honestly the i7 is doing just fine for the online gaming that I've been doing lately.
+I am leaning towards finally replacing the old Compaq Core 2 Duo with a gaming laptop.
+I am evaluating the HP Pavilion series, possibly opting for a mid-tier i5-9300H with a 256 GB SSD and GTX1050 GPU.
+I still need to do my homework and better understand my options.
+In technology, it's okay to wait, as better deals often emerge the longer you hold out.
+Honestly, the i7 is handling my online gaming needs quite well for now.

-So far the HP i3 and i7 have served me well and I use my Linux i3 most of the time.
-I've also grown to appreciate the wider format of these laptops with their large 15.4" touchscreens and full keyboard layout.
+So far, the HP i3 and i7 have served me well, with my Linux i3 being my primary machine.
+I have grown to appreciate the wider format of these laptops, with their large 15.4" touchscreens and full keyboard layouts.

-The i3 is 6 years old (2014) and the i7 is 4 years old (2016) and both are running strong.
-I'll eventually upgrade the i3 with an SSD and it should last me 6 more years easily; the C700 is from 2009 and still using its original HDD and proof this is feasible.
+The i3 is now six years old (2014) and the i7 is four years old (2016), and both are running strong.
+I plan to upgrade the i3 with an SSD, which should easily extend its lifespan by another six years.
+The C700, from 2009, is still using its original HDD, proving that longevity is feasible.

-The only exception are the batteries.
+The only exception has been the batteries.
 The i3 lasts about 45-60 minutes on its original battery.
-I'm evaluating options and seeking a stronger aftermarket battery that might be 2-3 times bigger than the original and possibly give me a decent 5-6 hours of life again.
+I am evaluating options and seeking a stronger aftermarket battery that might be two to three times larger than the original, potentially providing a decent 5-6 hours of life again.

 Update - 8/2/22

-Even after 2 years both the i3 and i7 are going strong and continue to be my Linux and Window rigs, respectively.
-I'm still lacking a good gaming laptop and relying on the i7.
+Even after two years, both the i3 and i7 are going strong and continue to be my Linux and Windows rigs, respectively.
+I am still lacking a good gaming laptop and am relying on the i7.

-I'm not sure why I'm hesitating, but likely will wait until late 2023 as I'm planning on buying the new iPhone 14 and an Apple Watch this year so my budget is already allocated.
+I am unsure why I am hesitating, but I will likely wait until late 2023, as I plan to buy the new iPhone 14 and an Apple Watch this year, which has already allocated my budget.

 Comments